WillTheFarmer/apache-logs-to-mysql/.github/README.md

-# ApacheLogs2MySQL - release is 10/31/2024
+# ApacheLogs2MySQL
 ApacheLogs2MySQL consists of two Python Modules & one MySQL Schema designed to automate importing Apache Access & Error Log files into a normalized database for reporting & data analysis.

 Application runs & tested on Windows, Linux and MacOS.

 MySQL View - apache_logs.access_log_requri_list - data from LogFormat: extended
 ![view-access_requri_list](https://github.com/user-attachments/assets/7cf9ff89-a1d7-4e93-ae93-deeca87175f9)

+## Application Description
 ApacheLogs2MySQL processes the 3 standard Apache Access Logformats - vhost_combined, combined and common

 This is a fast, reliable processing application with detailed event-logging and two-staged data conversation.
 Data manipulation can be fine tuned in second conversion stage if required for customizing LogFormats.
 Log-levels can be set to capture every process step, info messages and errors of the import process from log file to schema import_log table.